 The Wye Valley Canoe Centre: Tel: 01497 847213

 Left Bank Canoe Hire: Tel: 01432 264 807

 Want To Canoe?
 Tel: 01497 820604

-A wonderful way of exploring the spectacular Herefordshire countryside.
+A glamping holiday in Herefordshire is wonderful way of exploring countryside.
 There are many trekking centres in and around this area that cater for riders of all levels of ability.